ananddtyagi/Claude-Code-Editor/README.md

 3. Forwards your messages to the Claude Code terminal
 4. Allows you to see Claude's responses in the terminal window

+## Extension Marketplace Display Information

+**Claude Code Interface**

+*A lightweight VS Code extension that creates an interface for Claude Code with file context support*

+This extension provides a convenient interface to interact with Claude Code directly within VS Code.
+It allows you to send messages to Claude through a chat panel and view responses in a dedicated terminal.
+You can also select files from your workspace to provide as context, helping Claude better understand your codebase.

+**Categories:** AI, Productivity, Other

+**Keywords:** claude, ai, code, assistant

 ## Troubleshooting

 - If Claude Code is not installed, the extension will show an error message